frogLiving/reInstallSCCM/README.md

 * Two statements for install sccm agent

 ## 2012+ clients
-When you use this script you need to use the -Version switch to set it to 10.
-10 represents "Windows 10" and in this catagory I have lumbed in the following OS's:
+When you use this script you need to use the "-version" switch to set it to 10.
+"10" represents "Windows 10" and in this catagory I have lumbed in the following OS's:
 * Windows server (12, 12R2, 2016, 2019, 2022)
 * Windows 10 / 11